microsoft/CosmicClone/README.md

 ### Todos

  - Adapt to other Cosmos API like Graph and Cassandra apart from SQL API
- - Parellilze read and write to improve efficiency
+ - Parellelize read and write to improve efficiency
  - Add anonymization option to mask with random values (predefined patterns and regular expressions)
- - Refactor some of the UI and utility code
+ - Refactor some of the UI and utility code to improve maintainability
  - Write more tests

 ## References